-This article introduces how to shrink disk partition on Windows 10 (32/64 bit) without losing data.
-Drag and drop to shrink hard drive with free partition editor software.
+This article introduces how to shrink partition in Windows 10/8/7 (32/64 bit) without losing data.
+Shrink volume with Disk Management and free partition editor.

-- Forget to create more volume when installing Operating System, so you got a single C drive besides the system reserved partitions.
+- Forget to create more volume when installing Operating System, so you got single C drive on a disk.
 Many OEM computers have only 1 or 2 volumes in a hard disk.

-- After running the computer for a period of time, some partitions are running out of space, so many people want to shrink another partition and add more free space to C drive.
+- After running the computer for a period of time, C drive is running out of space, so many people want to shrink another partition and add more free space to C drive.

-Steps to shrink partition with Windows 10 Disk Management:
+How to shrink partition in Windows 10/8/7 with Disk Management:

-- Press Windows and X on the keyboard, input diskmgmt.msc and press Enter to open Disk Management.
+- Press Windows and R together on the keyboard, input diskmgmt.msc and press Enter to open Disk Management.